EnsembleUI/starter/README.md

 - Fetch Ensemble by executing `git clone https://github.com/EnsembleUI/ensemble_starter.git`.
 - Navigate to this project with `cd ensemble_starter`.
 - Run `flutter create .` to generate the runtime and fetch dependencies.
+- To build Native Apps for other OS, run `flutter create --platforms=windows,macos,linux .` (note the period at the end).
+You can selectively pick what you need.

 ### Run
 - We included a sample App under /ensemble/apps/helloApp with the home screen named `Hello Home`.
 Open it with any text editor at `<your_folder>/ensemble_starter/ensemble/apps/helloApp/Hello Home.yaml`.
 - To run this App, simply use the default config and run `flutter run`.
 - If you currently have a running iOS or Android emulator, the command will prompt for a selection, otherwise the App will be opened in the web browser.
 - Try making changes to the definition.
 Upon re-run your screen should reflect the changes.

 ## Editing Ensemble definitions
 Ensemble use JSON Schema to enable type-ahead support.
 We recommend using an Editor with JSON Schema support for an optimal experience.